Even though it seems beneficial when cities grow and large companies take residence, the current residents reap the losses.

 With the presence of companies like Tesla in Reno thousands of new jobs have become available; however, it has also resulted in a rise in cost of housing—disproportionately affecting low-income residents.

-Cities along the West Coast experiencing similar periods of economic growth have faced severe and unprecedented homeless crises.
+Cities along the West Coast experiencing similar periods of economic growth have faced severe and unprecedented homelessness crisis.
 As reported by the Associated Press, a study conducted by the University of Washington has found that factors which constitute a city’s success—increased housing costs coupled with low vacancy rates—are also responsible for the increase in the number of homeless residents.

 According to the 2017 Annual Homeless Assessment Report to Congress, of the states with the largest percentage of homeless and unsheltered residents, Nevada ranked second behind California, with a rate of 58.4 percent.